Robbie Montgomery: Personal life

-Montgomery had a son, Andre Montgomery (1961 – 1995), with Art Lassiter.
-Her grandson, Andre Montgomery Jr. (1994-2016), was featured on her show and was murdered in a shooting in 2016.
+Montgomery had a son, Andre Montgomery (1961–1995), with Art Lassiter.
+Her grandson, Andre Montgomery Jr. (1994–2016), was featured on her show and was murdered in a shooting in 2016.

-Montgomery's son James Timothy Norman was born in 1979.
+Montgomery's son, James Timothy Norman, was born in 1979.
 He managed the Sweetie Pie's restaurant on Manchester Avenue in St. Louis.
-In 2018, Norman was arrested for an incident in 2017 where he was accused of punching his ex-restaurant employee.
+In 2018, Norman was arrested for an incident in 2017 in which he was accused of punching his ex-restaurant employee.
 On August 18, 2020, Norman was arrested in Mississippi and charged for his alleged role in a murder-for-hire plot that resulted in the death of Andre Jr. in 2016.
 It was reported that Norman, who is facing federal charges and was proven to be the sole beneficiary to an insurance policy on Andre, recruited a Memphis exotic dancer named Terica Ellis, and others to assist in the murder plot.
-Ellis and two other co-conspirators, Travell Anthony Hill and Waiel Rebhi Yaghnam, would later plead guilty to conspiracy to commit murder.
+Ellis and two other co-conspirators, Travell Anthony Hill and Waiel Rebhi Yaghnam, later pled guilty to conspiracy to commit murder.
 Norman's murder trial began on September 6, 2022.
-Norman was found guilty on September 16, 2022 after the jury deliberated for about 17 hours.
+Norman was found guilty on September 16, 2022, after the jury deliberated for about 17 hours.
 On March 2, 2023, he received a life sentence.